nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/NF_AmpIllumina/README.md

 nextflow run post_processing.nf --help
 ```

-To generate a README file, a protocols file, a md5sums table and a file association table after running the processing workflow sucessfully, modify and set the parameters in [post_processing.config](workflow_code/post_processing.config) then run the following command:
+To generate a README file, a protocols file, a md5sums table and a file association table after running the processing workflow successfully, modify and set the parameters in [post_processing.config](workflow_code/post_processing.config) then run the following command:

 ```bash
 nextflow run post_processing.nf \